meelgroup/arjun-gis/README.md

 # gismo

 A minimal group independent support (GIS) calculator.
-This tool builds on [Arjun](https://github.com/meelgroup/arjun), and is written for the paper
+This tool builds on [Arjun](https://github.com/meelgroup/arjun), and is developed for the paper

 > *Solving the Identifying Code Set Problem with Grouped Independent Support*, Anna L.D.
-Latour, Arunabha Sen, Kuldeep S. Meel, IJCAI 2023.
+Latour, Arunabha Sen, Kuldeep S. Meel, IJCAI 2023, paper #4051.

 ## How to Build
 To build on Linux, you will need the following: